mozilla/eideticker-ci/README.md

    "[URLTrigger]" and enter the username and password under "Basic Authentication"
 3. In the "Build Environment" section, enter the password under in "Job passwords"

+### Publish dashboard over SSH

+In order to publish the dashboard over SSH your private key will need to be added to the configuration.
+The jobs are configured to push to a people.mozilla.org account.
+For this to work you will need to do the following:

+1. Open http://localhost:8080/configure via your web browser.
+2. In the section "Publish over SSH" locate the people.mozilla.org server and enter the username.
+3. Click "Advanced" and enter the appropriate username, passphrase, and key.

+You can also set these details globally, or change the name/hostname to publish to an alternate server.